© Crown copyright 2017

 The project team are working with communities that will remain at high risk of flooding (after the channel and weir improvements have been made), to explore options to improve community resilience.
 These may include community-based permanent and temporary defences and individual property-level measures, like property-level products.

-The project team are updating the data needed for initial assessments, which will commence in October 2016.
 The options will then be shared with the communities, who will be fully involved in the decision over which options are taken forward.

 Property-level products have already been installed in some properties.
 However, the team will not be installing property-level products to any more homes until they have explored other options that may give greater benefits.